LouisZhu040/LouisZhu040/README.md

 ## 🚀 Completed Projects

 ### 🔍 ESP32-CAM Gesture Recognition
-An Edge AI project that uses ESP32-CAM and TinyML to recognize a custom hand gesture (e.g., the Chinese character “夜”) and automatically trigger the flashlight.
+An Edge AI project that uses ESP32-CAM and TinyML to recognize a victory hand gesture and automatically trigger the flashlight.
 - 📷 Image capture via MJPEG stream
 - 🔁 Data upload and storage through Flask server
 - 🤖 CNN model trained and optimized for deployment